colinprize/HitchHiker/journals/kevin-ghiringhelli.md

 At least one ah-ha! moment that you had during your coding, however small

 Keep your journal in reverse chronological order.
 Always put new entries at the top.
+## 6/7
+I wrote a unit test to test the create and emergency contact feature.

+## 6/6
+I finished the header and also created a second header for logged out users, and implemented the logic so that if a user isn't logged in they see a different header than users that are logged in

+## 6/5
+I implemented the ability for a user to leave a hike they're signed up for.
+I also started working on a header for our page
 ## 6/2 + weekend
 I created list views for all hikes and also just the hikes a user is signed up for.
 I also created a detail view where hikers can see the details of all the hikes